NaosFabrik/NaosFabrik.github.io/_posts/2021-05-05-photography-award.md

 Some of them were exhibited in several museums, spreaded as a postcard, used for advertisement, and contributed for the suggestion of filming locations.

+## Favourites
 * "Parallel "World"

 Fine Prize

 2nd Japan-Korea-China Photography Contest for high school students

-{% include figure.html image="https://github.com/NaosFabrik/NaosFabrik.github.io/blob/amend/assets/hobby/bike.JPG" caption="" width="300" height="800" %}
+{% include figure.html image="https://github.com/NaosFabrik/NaosFabrik.github.io/blob/amend/assets/hobby/parallel.JPG" caption="" width="300" height="800" %}

 *　"My Grandpa and Blue"